There's a six-planet alignment visible in late February 2026. Sound familiar?

 In February 2026, Uranus is located beneath the Pleiades star cluster in Taurus.

-It's best seen at the start of the month, but after Jupiter, is probably the second easiest planet to see in the sky in February 2026, even though you'll likely need binoculars or a telescope to spot it.
+It was best seen at the start of the month, but after Jupiter, is still probably the second easiest planet to see in the sky in February 2026.
+You'll likely need binoculars or a telescope to spot it.

 Neptune

-The most distant planet in the Solar System has been near Saturn in the night sky for some time now, and now that Saturn and Neptune are setting close to sunset, that makes Neptune perhaps the trickiest of the six parade planets to see at the end of February 2026.
+The most distant planet in the Solar System has been near Saturn in the night sky for some time now, and now that Saturn and Neptune are setting close to sunset, that makes Neptune the trickiest of the six alignment planets to see at the end of February 2026.

-By 28 February, Neptune will be low on the western horizon by sunset, close to Saturn.
-And because you'll need a telescope to see it, that means extreme caution must be taken.
+By 28 February, Neptune is low on the western horizon by sunset, close to Saturn.
+And because you always need a telescope to see Neptune, that means extreme caution must be taken.

 Catching a glimpse of the setting Sun through an unfiltered telescope could seriously damage your eyesight, so this is something that should only be attempted by a seasoned astronomer who knows what they're doing.

-The Sun will need to be fully set below the horizon before such a feat should be attempted.
+The Sun would need to be fully set below the horizon before such a feat should be attempted.
+If in doubt, don't attempt it.

-So what does all this mean in terms of the six-planet parade of 28 February 2026?
+So what does all this mean in terms of the six-planet alignment of 28 February 2026?
+Where should you look and when?

-The planet parade could be visible two weeks before that date of 28 February.
-It's just that Venus and Mercury will be best seen towards the end of the month.
+All the planets in the alignment have been visible since mid-February onwards.
+It's just that Venus and Mercury are best seen towards the end of the month.

 To add a bit of realism into the hype that's building around this planet parade, in reality this is not an easy alignment of planets to see.

-Four of the planets set in the west just after the Sun, and one of those – Neptune – is only visible through a telescope.
+Four of the planets set in the west just after the Sun, and one of those – Neptune – is only visible through a telescope (which is not advisable when it's so close to the setting Sun.

 There's a tendency for the hype around planet parades to suggest that six or seven planets are going to by positioned in a neat line across the sky, each one high above the horizon and visible with the naked eye.